We know that selfcare is a huge buzzword right now, and it can seem daunting, but it really doesn’t have to be

 During this time, relaxed, comfortable clothing is going to be your go-to.
-So why not buy yourself some new matching loungewear sets and some comfy slippers to wear in the house.
+Think cosy loungewear and comfy slippers around the house.
 When you do head out, you’re going to want pieces that’re gentle on your skin and practical – think things like a feed-friendly wrap dress, a good quality nursing bra, and some super comfy shoes that’re easy to slip on and off.

 It is so easy to forget to pamper yourself in the same way you pamper your baby!
-Because of the drop in estrogen that happens after birth, your skin during the postpartum period may feel dry and a little lacklustre.
+Because of the drop in estrogen that happens after birth, your skin during the postpartum period may feel a little dry.
 Now’s the time to ramp up your moisturising regime – head to toe.
-Use bath or shower oils to save time, and don’t forgot to apply plenty of SPF if you’re stepping out for a walk with the pram (even if it’s cloudy).
+Use bath or shower oils if you want to save time, and don’t forget to apply plenty of SPF if you’re stepping out for a walk with the pram (even if it’s cloudy).

 In between nappy changes, feeds, bath time and navigating a new sleep routine, it can be hard to find a spare moment.
 One thing that’s so important is hydration.
 Drinking enough water will help your body recover and supports your metabolism and energy levels.
 If you’re breastfeeding, the hormone oxytocin actually sends signals to your brain to let it know that you’re thirsty before you begin to feel dehydrated.
 Clever right?!

 When you eat well you nourish your body and in turn, your body takes care of you.
 Why not ask your friends and family to rustle up some healthy meals that you can pop in the freezer, that way you won’t need to think about cooking every evening!
 Healthy snacks are also a great way to keep your energy levels up throughout the day.